Board of Directors

 Linked In: Nancy Majoulian

-Lianna is a Registered Herbalist and current Board member of the Ontario Herbalists Association (OHA).
+Lianna is a Registered Herbalist and current president of the Ontario Herbalists Association (OHA).
 She is a herbalist who continually seeks to deepen her knowledge and understanding through engagement with the natural world.

-She works with Living Earth School of Herbalism as the Student Liaison & Administration Coordinator and currently has a private herbal clinical practice in York, ON.
-When not in the office/clinic or out on the land, Lianna dedicates much time to volunteer endeavours in efforts to contribute to the maintenance and growth of the herbal community.
+She worked with Living Earth School of Herbalism for a number of years and currently has a private herbal clinical practice in York, ON.
+When not in the office/clinic or out on the land, Lianna dedicates much time to volunteer in efforts to contribute to the maintenance and growth of the herbal community.

 Chanchal Cabrera, MSc, FNIMH, (RH)AHG